 George R.R.
 Martin: You know, I’ve always considered women to be people.

 I sometimes think a testament to good writing is when the reader doesn’t truly hate any of the characters.
-No-one is all bad, and I think good writing can reflect that, when a character has enough depth and flaws, then they are almost real, when you have ‘bad guy’ and ‘good guy’ it can get a little boring, the best art tends to be in the grey area.
+No-one is all bad, and I think good writing can reflect that.
+When a character has enough depth and flaws, then they are almost real.
+If you just have ‘bad guy’ and ‘good guy’ it can get a little boring, the best art tends to be in the grey area.
 I feel like George R.R.
-Martin gets that brilliantly, Cersei Lannister is a good example of this, she is cold and manipulative, a would-be childkiller, and a loving and doting mother, I may also add that she is fucking brilliant.
+Martin gets that brilliantly, Cersei Lannister is a good example of this, she is cold and manipulative, a would-be childkiller, and a loving and doting mother.
+I may also add that she is fucking brilliant.
 She shows that you don’t have to be one or the other, not all good and not all bad, and I find that with fictional women, they usually tend to put put in the good category or the bad category and left there.
 George’s female characters are as developed as their male counterparts and I love getting to know them better.
 Daenerys, Cersei, Stansa, Catelyn and Brienne are some of my favourite Song of Ice & Fire ladies, but I have such a soft spot for Arya, I love that this little girl already knows where she’s going with her life, and it’s not heading in the direction anyone else wants.
 She wants to be a knight and an expert sword-fighter, and I hope she gets to be!
 I’m not up to date with the books yet, so I don’t know what’s in store for Arya.
 I do know that you can’t count on George R.R.
 Martin for happy endings, but I want her to have one.

 I really fell in love with Arya after this scene in Game of Thrones;